 The maximum width of a picture can be 800 px.
 You should keep in mind that the lower the pixel of an image, the image size will be lesser accordingly.
-The height of the image will be adjusted automatically in a perfect ratio automatically.
+The height of the image will be adjusted in a perfect ratio automatically.

 Similarly, in case the image is in portrait form, the lessening of the height should be preferred.
 Usually, the height that you should pick is 300 or 400 px.
-Once you have finally selected the value of px (either height or width), then you should click on the px button so that the other values get adjusted in a proper aspect ratio.
-Usually, the values are 800px for width and the height is 600px.
+Once you have finally selected the value of px (either height or width), you should click on the px button so that the other values get adjusted in a proper aspect ratio.
+Usually, the values are 800px for width, and the height is 600px.

-Step 6 - In this step, you will get to see a small preview of the resized image.
+Step 6 - In this step, you will see a small preview of the resized image.
 However, this is not the final image size.
 You can change the value from 25 -100 per cent.

 Step 7: By now, 80 percent work is completed.
-Now, it is time to press on the File tab & then press the tab Export As..
-Then youwill have to name the File or leave it as it is and replace it with a larger one; if you do not wish to use the same as the original size & then click on export.
+Now, it is time to press on the File tab & then press the tab Export As.
+Then you will have to name the File or leave it as it is and replace it with a larger one; if you do not wish to use the same as the original size & then click on export.

-Step 8: In this step, you can make some changes if you like to play with the given settings.
+Step 8: You can make changes if you like playing with the given settings.
 Using the first Quality tab, you can lower the image size, etc. Once you click on this Export button, your exported File will reach the mentioned location.